AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 The SPRTN will have its own governance contract.

-Version 1.0.0 will specify an L1 account owner by Aztec Labs that is able to add or remove sequencers.
+Version 1.0.0 will specify an L1 account owner by Aztec Labs that is able to add or remove sequencers and provers.

 ## Interface